feizc/Video-In-Context/README.md

-# In-Context-Video-Generation
-In-Context Learning fro Video Generation
+## In-Context Learning for Video Generation